k0001/k0001.github.com/articles/opaleye-sot.md

 ```

 This is no magic.
 What we are seeing here, for the first time, is an usage of
-the type-level names we gave to columns: `C::C "id"` uniquely identifies a
+the type-level names we gave to columns: `C "id"` uniquely identifies a
-column named `"id"` in some table at the type-level, and we already knew that we
+column named `"id"` in some table at the type-level.
+We already knew that we
 would be using these as sort of references to our columns, so this shouldn't
 come as a surprise. `C` is comparable to the `Proxy`-like types `T` and `TC`
 what we saw before, and it exists for similar reasons and serves related